brightspot/react-examples/theming/README.md

 ### 2. Configure theme global styling

-- `themeFields`: Add theme global styling fields to this root configuration field.
+- `themeFields`: Theme global styling fields are added to this root configuration field.
 The name of each field is the name that will appear in the theme schema.
 The same is true for content styling fields.

   <i>Theme configuration</i>:
     ```json5